The Five Stages of the Grief Process

 Each person’s approach to dealing with loss is purely unique.
 As true as that may be, many people experience five similar feelings while coping with death; these are referred to as the Five Stages of Grief.
 Recognizing these feelings can make the process significantly easier.
 Please understand that all of these emotions are normal and allow yourself the time to grieve in order to begin healing.

-We hope the below information will be helpful:
+We hope the below information will be helpful during this difficult time.

 - Denial – Denial can often help us pace our feelings of grief.
-The grace of denial is that it offers us the needed time and space to cushion the blow of a sudden or unexpected loss of a pet.
+We may put up defensive blinders to the situation.
+“It can’t be” or “It’s not true” are normal reactions that allow our bodies to process the initial shock.
+Denial offers us the much needed time and space to begin coping with sudden or unexpected loss.

 Redmond, OR 97756